gomerudo/tuetimeseries/exercises/exercise2_2.md

 X-squared = 25.887, df = 12, p-value = 0.01113
 ```

 The independence of the residuals is rejected.
-This is clear in the ACF and PACF where we can still observe some seasonality and residuals of trendy behaviour.
+This is clear in the ACF and PACF where we can still observe some seasonality.

 ## e)